remcostoeten/nextjs-15-roll-your-own-authentication/src/modules/authentication/README.md

 Authentication components and logic should be thoroughly tested:

 -   **Unit Tests**: For individual functions like token generation and password hashing
 -   **Integration Tests**: For the complete authentication flow
 -   **E2E Tests**: For the user experience of registration, login, and protected routes

 ## Future Enhancements

 -   Multi-factor authentication
 -   OAuth integration for social logins
 -   Role-based access control
-- Password reset functionality
 -   Account verification via email